fanzhou97/fanzhou97.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🎊 Welcome to my website!

-I am currently a M.Eng. student majoring in Material Engineering at Southern University of Science and Technology (SUSTech, China) under the supervison of [Prof. Qiang Zhu](https://faculty.sustech.edu.cn/zhuq/en/) and [Prof. Xiaogang Hu](https://faculty.sustech.edu.cn/huxg/en/).
-I am a detail oriented M.Eng. student interested in **Additive Manufacturing**, **Microstructure Characterization**, and **Mechanical Properties**.
+I am currently a Research Assistant(RA) at Southern University of Science and Technology (SUSTech, China) under the supervison of [Prof. Qiang Zhu](https://faculty.sustech.edu.cn/zhuq/en/) and [Prof. Xiaogang Hu](https://faculty.sustech.edu.cn/huxg/en/).
+I am interested in **Additive Manufacturing**, **Microstructure Characterization**, and **Mechanical Properties**.
 I love to collaborate and work with different people on multi-disciplinary projects.
 And from extensive course work, I have built up a solid background in metal additive manufacturing.

-My master thesis invovles the effects of post heat treatment on anisotropic mechanical properties of Inconel 718 superalloy manufactured by laser powder bed fusion and laser directed energy deposition.
+My master thesis invovles the effects of post heat treatments on anisotropic mechanical properties of Inconel 718 superalloy manufactured by laser powder bed fusion and laser directed energy deposition.
 I just passed my thesis defense, and I am preparing to get this work published now.

 I received my Bachelor’s degree from SUSTech, in 2019 with my major in Mechanical Engineering.
 During this period, I worked on the design of fuel cell system for drones in Shenzhen Key Laboratory of Hydrogen Energy with [Prof. Haijiang Wang](https://faculty.sustech.edu.cn/wanghj/en/).